kaoslabsinc/django-building-blocks/README.md

 ### Abstract models

-Kevin Stone's blog post [Django Model Behaviors](https://blog.kevinastone.com/django-model-behaviors) describes a design pattern for developing django models that makes them compositional.
+[Django Model Behaviors](https://blog.kevinastone.com/django-model-behaviors) describes a design pattern for developing django models that makes them compositional.
 For example, your project might have the ability to post blog posts (`BlogPost`), and each post goes through 3 stages: Draft, Published, and Archived.
 In your project, your users might also have the ability to post shorter status updates (`StatusUpdate`), and you'd like those status updates to also go through a similar publishing pipeline.
 Furthermore, both `BlogPost` and `StatusUpdate` are timestamped with the date and time they are published.

 As a seasoned developer, instead of coding the functionality on both models, you would create an abstract model, let's call it `Publishable`, and have both `BlogPost` and `StatusUpdate` inherit from it.
 Now you have abstracted away common